IS-BODAND/nhstatistics-core/doc/src/use/getmore.md

-Getting multiple doujin is just as easy as it is to get one doujin with HentaiInStream.
-The readMultipleByID method takes an Array, a Scala List, or a Java ArrayList of Strings as an input and returns a corresponding data structure of read Gallery objects.
+`HentaiInStream` can read multiple doujin at once by using the `HentaiInStream#readMultipleByID` which takes an argument of multiple Strings in an Array, a Scala List, or a Java util.List.
+The returned value always uses the same collection which was used to provide the Strings. i.e Here, we supplied an Array of String and it returned Array of Gallery.

 ```java
 // Java